temporalio/edu-101-typescript-code/exercises/hello-workflow/README.md

 During this exercise, you will
 * Set up a new project using the Temporal Package Initializer
 * Review the business logic of the provided Workflow Definition to understand its behavior
-* Modify the Worker initialization code to specify a task queue name
+* Modify the Worker initialization code to change a task queue name
 * Run the Worker initialization code to start the Worker process
-* Execute the Workflow from the command line, specifying your name as input
+* Execute the Workflow from the command line

 You will create and make your changes to the code in the `practice` subdirectory.
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

 ## Part A: Set up a new project using the Temporal package initializer
 1. Download the `hello-world` project using the command: